 Once upon a time, there were two hikers.
 We will name them Shylen and Rytu, any similarities to real life people are purely coincidental and are not based on anyone in particular.
-Anyways, Shylen and Rytu decided to climb Mount Misen a mountain on the island of Miyajima, a small island southwest of Hiroshima, Japan.
+Anyways, Shylen and Rytu decided to climb Mount Misen located on Miyajima, a small island southwest of Hiroshima, Japan.

 ”What path should we take?
-There is the short one, 2.5 km.
+There is a short one, 2.5 km.
 The medium one, 3 km.
 Or the big one, 3.2 km”, explained Shylen.

 ”I’m okay with any of them!” replied Rytu, trying to sound sure of his own hiking capabilities.
 Rytu was a slim boy but he was active, so he wasn’t concerned about the physical toll of climbing a mountain.
 Although he knew the sun set early in Japan, he wanted to hike.
 He knew starting a hike at this time would mean they would risk running out of daylight.